-The new and exciting Research Bites programme is open to the School of Nursing & Midwifery.
+The Research Bites programme is open to the School of Nursing & Midwifery.

-Research Bites are short, monthly sessions where staff, students and honorary research fellows at the School of Nursing & Midwifery can hear about some of the different research projects that the School is involved in.
+Research Bites are bi-monthly sessions where staff, students and honorary research fellows at the School of Nursing & Midwifery can hear about some of the different research projects that the School is involved in.

 Who can attend Research Bites?

 Research Bites are run by staff and students in the School of Nursing, but are open to staff and students at the University of Sheffield.

 Why should I attend Research Bites?